© 2017 – Routledge

-Engaging critically with the women, peace and security literature, the volume questions the potential of peace processes to become a window of opportunity for women’s empowerment, while insisting on the vital importance of a gender perspective in the study of conflict, security and peace.
+Engaging critically with the women, peace and security literature, Women, Peace and Security in Nepal questions the potential of peace processes to become a window of opportunity for women’s empowerment, while insisting on the vital importance of a gender perspective in the study of conflict, security and peace.
 After the signing of the 2006 Comprehensive Peace Accord, Nepal experienced a huge leap in women’s political representation in the subsequent Constituent Assembly, often portrayed as a landmark victory for women’s empowerment in the context of South Asia.
 Nepali women’s mobilization played a key role in this success story, though similar mobilization has failed to produce the same outcomes elsewhere in South Asia.
 How does Nepal differ from the other cases?
 Presenting studies of war-time and post-conflict Nepal through a gender lens, this book critically assesses the argument that war and peacebuilding can add momentum to the transformation of gender roles.
 Contributing new knowledge on women’s disempowerment and empowerment in conflict and peacebuilding, the book also offers insights for contemporary debate on gender and political change in conflict-affected societies.

 Introduction: Women, Peace and Security in Review, Åshild Kolås and Torunn L. Tryggestad

 1. The Road to Parliament: Women in Nepal’s Representative Assemblies, Bishnu Raj Upreti and Gitta Shrestha

 2. Female Maoist Combatants During and After the People’s War, Lorina Sthapit and Philippe Doneys

 3. Troubled Identities: Women Ex-combatants in Post-conflict Nepal, Amrita Pritam Gogoi